VladimirRadovanovic/groove-project/README.md

 For development dependencies, run pipenv lock -r --dev > dev-requirements.txt.

-Note: psycopg2-binary MUST remain a dev dependency.
+Note: psycopg2-binary MUST remain a dev dependency because you can't install it on apline-linux.
+There is a layer in the Dockerfile that will install psycopg2 (not binary) for us.